Travel Expense Reimbursement Policy

 Effective 28 June 2019

-To administer a fund for members of the OpenAPI project to travel for purposes of furthering OpenAPI objectives and goals as defined by the Marketing Committee (in alignment with the Business Governance Board).
+To administer a fund for members of the OpenAPI project to travel for purposes of furthering OpenAPI objectives and goals as defined by the Outreach Committee (in alignment with the Business Governance Board).

 Travel costs are to be allocated and expended within established annual budgetary limitations and, as funds to support travel are limited, travelers are not to make commitments to travel or to incur travel expenses without first obtaining the appropriate approvals.